FAU-LAP/NOMAD-CAMELS/README.md

 Features:
 - Reading/Saving of variables ad Read_Channels is now possible, appears as an array in the data
 - added a class for a waiting bar during protocols
+- added support for NOMAD's new app token feature

 Fixes:
 - unwanted printing of packages in instrument-management fixed